All the Time (The Strokes song)

-"All the Time" is a song by American indie rock band The Strokes.
+"All the Time" is a song by American indie rock band the Strokes.
 It served as the lead single from their fifth studio album, Comedown Machine and was released as a digital download on February 19, 2013.
-The song was written by lead singer, Julian Casablancas and bass player, Nikolai Fraiture.
+The song was written by the whole band.
 The 7" was officially released on April 20, 2013 and contained "Fast Animals" as the B-side.

 Track listing

 Music video

 A music video for "All the Time" was released on 15, March 2013.
 It is a compilation of footage of the band playing live, taping music videos, and in transit on tour.